Structure of the Archives Holdings

 You can use our finding aids and the archival units for free.

-Unfortunately, WLAN access is not yet available at the State Archive.
-You can use the PCs in the reading room for free for research purposes.
-You can also print individual pages.
+A WLAN access is available.
+You can use the PCs in the reading room for free for research purposes and print them.

 Information and advice